-Government silos create a competitive atmosphere that hinders relations between teams and trust with the agency’s leadership.
+Government silos create a competitive atmosphere that hinders relations between teams and trust in the agency’s leadership.
 Employees may feel they cannot change this negative work atmosphere, which reduces their motivation.
-When morale is weak, it affects the project and department as a whole.
+When morale is weak, it affects the project and the department as a whole.

 3. Waste of Budget Funds

 Silos prevent government agencies from maximizing their budget for the department.
 The problems created in government silos may cost money to resolve, which otherwise would have gone to a more vital need.

 With efforts spread across departments, it can be challenging for employees to know what others are doing.
 Multiple teams may end up working on the same thing due to miscommunication.
 Eliminating silos reduces these duplicated efforts.